antonio062111/WDProjBerylliumCabal_DelosReyes/README.md

 ### Overview

-**Lakbay** is a travel and culture website which showcases uncommon destinations, local traditions, and enjoable experiences across the Philippine Islands.
+**Lakbay** is a travel and culture website which showcases uncommon destinations, local traditions, and enjoyable experiences across the Philippine Islands.
 We designed it to help users explore the real beauty of Filipino heritage while promoting sustainable and community-based tourism.

 Visitors can browse carefully chosen travel guides, learn about some local festivals, and plan trips with interactive maps.
 Whether you're a weekend warrior or a cultural enthusiast, Lakbay lets you plan and adventure on your screen.